 Here’s what is in Kraft marshmallows.

-Ingredients: Corn Syrup, Sugar, Dextrose, Modified Corn Starch, Water, Gelatin, Tetrasodium Pyrophosphate (Whipping Aid), Artificial Flavor, Artificial Color (Blue 1)
+Ingredients: Corn Syrup, Sugar, Modified Cornstarch, Dextrose, Water, Contains Less than 2% of Gelatin, Tetrasodium Pyrophosphate (Whipping Aid), Natural and Artificial Flavor, Blue 1

 Here’s what is in Campfire marshmallows.

-Corn Syrup, Sugar, Modified Food Starch (Corn), Dextrose, Water, Gelatin, Natural and Artificial Flavor, Tetrasodium Pyrophosphate and Blue 1.
+Corn Syrup, Sugar, Modified Food Starch (Corn), Gelatin, Water, Dextrose, Natural and Artificial Flavor, Tetrasodium Pyrophosphate

 I tell you, reading labels is not for the faint of heart.
 Zoe’s recipes call for gelatin, water, agave or honey, salt, and vanilla extract.
 Period.

 I’m pretty sure that the ones Martha made on Oprah so long ago contained corn syrup.
-And, Zoe actually had an early marshmallow making “disaster” using corn syrup, which you can read about here.
+And, Zoe actually had an early marshmallow-making “disaster” using corn syrup.
 Incidentally, as part of her recipe index, Zoe has a category for “Disasters.”
 I love that!

 So, in summary, I loved Zoe’s cookies, am still dreaming of her marshmallows and a few other recipes, and will keep following her blog faithfully as she, her recipes, and her writing are all fabulous and make me happy.
 Head on over to Zoe’s to share a cup of tea, a cookie, a marshmallow, and more!

 Originally published February 8, 2011; updated February 12, 2023.